ascend4/ascend4/solvers/cmslv/DECOMP.md

   resolved for a block?

   Initial answer: the matrix assignment and block-region machinery can be reused directly.
-Directly switching on QRSlv's live `partition` parameter inside CMSlv is not safe yet for conditional models, even when the active mixed decomposition looks pure-real plus pure-logical. `linmassbal.a4c` and `pipeline.a4c` both currently report `active_recommended=1` and `structural_safe=0`: current active rows can be split into real/logical blocks, but the conservative envelope still contains conditional structure.
-Live solver-list reordering should therefore wait until CMSlv has a block-local execution path, because the mixed graph has more row/column kinds than QRSlv's real-only lists and CMSlv needs to preserve row-active propagation around each handoff.
+QRSlv now has `external_blocks=TRUE`, which skips QRSlv's own structural partitioning and trusts the installed solver block list.
+Directly switching on QRSlv's live `partition` parameter inside CMSlv is still not safe enough for conditional models, even when the active mixed decomposition looks pure-real plus pure-logical. `linmassbal.a4c` and `pipeline.a4c` both currently report `active_recommended=1` and `structural_safe=0`: current active rows can be split into real/logical blocks, but the conservative envelope still contains conditional structure.
+CMSlv2 should therefore install only the active pure-real region that it is about to solve, set `external_blocks=TRUE`, and let CMSlv retain ownership of row-active propagation around the handoff.

 - What user-facing diagnostics are needed to make decomposition decisions understandable?